Best flea collars for cats of all ages and types

 Typically described as an affordable option that gets the job done, the Zodiac Breakaway Flea and Tick Collar for Cats provides up to 7 months of flea and tick protection.

 Its key selling point is the breakaway feature.
-This includes a safety release buckle that breaks the collar apart in the event of an accident, such your cat being caught in a branch or fence.
-You can simply fix the collar back together again which is a handy feature, but some pet owners find it difficult to put the collar on in the first place owing to this functionality.
+This includes a safety release buckle that breaks the collar apart in the event of an accident, such as your cat being caught in a branch or fence.
+You can simply fix the collar back together again, which is a handy feature, but some pet owners find it difficult to put the collar on in the first place, owing to this functionality.

-For many pet owners it's an affordable and effective collar, but, as its typically paired together with other products, it can be difficult to judge whether the product performs well on its own.
+For many pet owners, it's an affordable and effective collar, but, as it's typically paired with other products, it can be difficult to judge whether the product performs well on its own.
 While some pet owners find it highly effective, others have found a few ticks in places.

 The best fast-acting flea collar for cats